 You found a potentially great client, the work is good, and the pay is even better.

-You are all set for your initial meeting, and you are pumped to start working on the job.
+You are all set for your initial meeting and are pumped to start working on the job.

-However, things can go downhill if you missed asking or getting valuable information on the project.
+However, things can go downhill if you miss asking or getting valuable information on the project.

-You are risking many hours of work and even more rework if you are not clear about the job, to begin with!
+You are risking many hours of work and even more rework if you are unclear about the job!

 Creativity thrives within boundaries, and a detailed brief is your boundary.

-You do not want to be stuck with wrong choice or worse, a client from hell.
+You do not want to be stuck with the wrong choice or, worse, a client from hell.

 Here are great questions by Canva for an effective design brief.